Face Anything: 4D Face Reconstruction from Any Image Sequence: Method

 To establish canonical correspondences, we perform FLAME-based tracking~\cite{li2017flame} for each selected timestamp.
 For each subject, we enforce consistent shape and static offset parameters across all timestamps and remove outliers based on tracking error statistics.
 This produces stable alignments between reconstructed geometry and parametric face models.

-Our goal is to preserve the geometric detail of COLMAP reconstructions while aligning them into a shared canonical space.
-We construct canonical point clouds by transferring deformations estimated from FLAME tracking to reconstructed points.
+We preserve COLMAP geometric detail while aligning reconstructions into a shared canonical space.
+We construct canonical point clouds by transferring FLAME-tracking deformations to reconstructed points.
 Given tracked and canonical FLAME meshes, we compute per-vertex deformation vectors between corresponding surface points.
-Each COLMAP point is assigned the deformation of its nearest FLAME surface point, allowing reconstructed points to be mapped into canonical FLAME coordinate system.
+Each COLMAP point receives the deformation of its nearest FLAME surface point, mapping reconstructed points into the FLAME canonical-pose, neutral-expression coordinate system at metric scale.

 Using these canonicalized point clouds, we generate canonical maps that describe the canonical location of each pixel in the input images.
 These maps provide dense supervision for learning canonical correspondences, while the COLMAP depth maps provide supervision for detailed geometry reconstruction.
 Although depth supervision can be sparse in some regions, the strong geometric prior learned from DA3 enables reliable generalization to these areas.